🧡 Skip to main content🔍 Skip to search

 Write logon information

 Now we see EventEvent as two dynamic variables together.
-When one of two Triggers will execute the Task (upon either logon or logoff), only the active one will have the data to return.
+When one of the two Triggers executes the Task (upon either logon or logoff), only the active one will have the data to return.
 The Event dynamic variable of the other one will return nothing (will be effectively ignored).
-Now we should add username variable which will tell exactly which user was logging into the system or logging out of it.
+Now we should add a username variable that will tell exactly which user was logging into the system or logging out of it.

 Multi-trigger note

-Not unlike with Event parameter which we had to use twice—once per each Trigger, we will also require involved username from both Triggers.
-Insert space character after both Event parameters and push Variable Wizard button.
+Not unlike with Event parameter which we had to use twice—once per each Trigger, we will also require the involved username from both Triggers.
+Insert a space character after both Event parameters and click the Variable Wizard button.
 Locate the first Trigger and choose Domain\username value.
 Click OK.
-Open Variable Wizard once more and choose Domain\username value from the second Trigger.
+Open the Variable Wizard once more and choose the Domain\username value from the second Trigger.
 Click OK.

 Run As

 Once back in the Actions tab click Next to go to Run As settings.
-It is a good idea to choose that the Task will be run as Service user (SYSTEM) regardless of user being logged in.
+It is a good idea to choose that the Task will be run as the Service user (SYSTEM) regardless of whether a user is logged in.

 Run Task as Service user · SYSTEM